-- respect and support students - model and promote appropriate behaviour have knowledge of school and departmental policies relating to bullying behaviour - respond in a timely manner to incidents of bullying according to the school's Anti-bullying Plan. - In addition, teachers have a responsibility to: - provide curriculum and pedagogy that supports students to develop an understanding of bullying and its impact on individuals and the broader community. - Students have a responsibility to: - behave appropriately, respecting individual differences and diversity - behave as responsible digital citizens - follow the school Anti-bullying Plan - behave as responsible bystanders - report incidents of bullying according to their school Anti-bullying Plan.
+- respect and support students - model and promote appropriate behaviour have knowledge of school and departmental policies relating to bullying behaviour - respond in a timely manner to incidents of bullving according to the school's Anti-bullying Plan. - In addition, teachers have a responsibility to: - provide curriculum and pedagogy that supports students to develop an understanding of bullying and its impact on individuals and the broader community. - Students have a responsibility to: - behave appropriately, respecting individual differences and diversity - behave as responsible digital citizens - follow the school Anti-bullying Plan their school Anti-bullying Plan.